check before: 2025-03-01

 Email Notification Confusion

-Users may receive multiple emails for the same event, leading to confusion about their roles and responsibilities, potentially impacting their participation and preparation for the event.
+Users may receive multiple emails for the same event, leading to confusion about their roles and responsibilities, potentially impacting event participation and engagement.

 - roles: Event Organizers, Presenters